-Professional background I am a National Science Foundation postdoctoral fellow in biology and a Research Associate in the Department of Wildlife at Cal Poly Humboldt (formerly Humboldt State University) in Arcata, CA. In collaboration with Redwood National Park and the Yurok Tribe, I am conducting research on elk habitat ecology through Yurok Traditional Ecological Knowledge and elk molecular scatology.
+Professional background I am an Assistant Professor in the School of Forestry at Northern Arizona University.
+The Yurok Tribe shared a story about my hire here: "Yurok Scientist/Scholar Accepts Truly Unique Position at Northern Arizona University."
+I am establishing the Wildlife Ecology, Environmental Stewardship and Indigenous Peoples (WEESIP) Lab (more to come!).
+Prior to my current position, I completed a National Science Foundation postdoctoral fellowship in biology and held a Research Associate position in the Department of Wildlife at Cal Poly Humboldt (formerly Humboldt State University) in Arcata, CA. I currently conduct research on elk habitat ecology through a Yurok Traditional Ecological Knowledge context and elk molecular scatology.

-Under my postdoctoral fellowship, I maintain research connections with the Culver Conservation Genetics Lab at The University of Arizona and the Mammalian Ecology and Conservation Unit at UC Davis.
+I maintain research connections with the Culver Conservation Genetics Lab at The University of Arizona and the Mammalian Ecology and Conservation Unit at UC Davis.
 I have published works on the endangered Mount Graham red squirrel in Arizona, Yurok Traditional Ecological Knowledge, and culturally sensitive wildlife research.
 Current and upcoming manuscripts focus on a wildlife survey on Yurok ancestral lands via scat genetic analyses and the Yurok-wildlife relationship.

 |